wmgn/CMSC421-icl-project/README.md

 # CMSC421-icl-project
-This is the codebase for UMD CMSC421 icl project.
-We provide methods to do in-context learning on two datasets---sst2 and gsm8k with Llama-2 chat version.
+This is the codebase for UMD CMSC421 Fall 2023 icl project.
+Provided are methods to perform in-context learning on two datasets---sst2 and gsm8k with Llama-2 chat version.

 ## Important Note
 By default you only have 20G of disk space, which is definitely not enough for Llama-2-13B.
 Thus, you need to read the code first.
 Start with the main python files you run, i.e., the ones in the `run` folder.
 The variable `prompt_dict` is imported from `batcon/consts.py`.
 You can easily locate the other imported classes.
 Read these classes.
 All the namings are straightforward.
 After you read the code and have a plan about where to modify, let me know in the Discord channel.
 If you want to get a sense of what the code is doing, replace the default model with the 7B version (Read the code for how to do this.
 I haven't tested for it but I think the space should be roughly enough.) and follow the instructions below.